jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-What happens is not as important as how you react to what happens.
+Where there is great love, there are always miracles.
-- Ellen Glasgow
+- Willa Cather

-Updated on: [10/11/2023]
+Updated on: [10/12/2023]
 <!-- #quoteEnd -->
 </pre>